top of page

 Linares, Claire, and Anne-Laure Sellier, “How Bad is the Mere Presence of a Phone?
 A Replication of Przybylski and Weinstein (2013) and an Extension to Creativity,” published at PLoS ONE.
 [Paper]

-Linares, Claire, Anne-Laure Sellier, and Ran R. Hassin, “Facial Prototypes for the Ordinary in Life,” under review.
+Linares, Claire, Anne-Laure Sellier, and Ran R. Hassin, “The Brands in Our Faces: Brand–User Prototypes and Their Veracity,” under review.

 Linares, Claire, and Anne-Sophie Chaxel, “How Institutional Distrust Breeds One-Sided Leadership,” under review.

-Linares, Claire, and Anne-Laure Sellier, “The Green Consumer.”
+Linares, Claire, and Anne-Laure Sellier, “Names Facial Prototypes.”

 Avnet, Tamar*, Anne-Laure Sellier*, and Claire Linares*, “Measurement of Scheduling Styles.”